imbhargav5/rooks/README.md

 | callback | function  | Function which should be invoked on mutation.
 It is called with the `mutationList` and `observer` | undefined                                                               |
 | config   | object    | Mutation Observer configuration                                                                   | {attributes: true,,characterData: true,,subtree: true,,childList: true} |

-Mutation Observer hook for React
+Mutation Observer hook for React.
 # @rooks/use-navigator-language

 ### Installation